KhaledSoliman/openlane-cloud/README.md

 Terraform, and baremetal scripts

 User Accounts -
-Either third party service or in house solution
+Either third party service like firebase or AWS cognito or in house solution

 User Dashboard -
-React Custom Dashboard + Kibana where applicable
+React Custom Dashboard or Kibana with elasticsearch

 Job Submission -
 React interface